UConn Educational Technologies

 Noteworthy News

-UConn has introduced the new version of Blackboard into our HuskyCT platform, and instructors will be able to begin using it in Summer 2022.
+UConn has introduced the new version of Blackboard into our HuskyCT platform, called Ultra Course View (UCV).
 Blackboard calls the new product "Blackboard Learn Ultra," although UConn will continue to refer to it as HuskyCT.
+Workshops and more information will be offered through CETL-Educational Technologies throughout Fall 2024 and continuing.
+More information can be found on the Ultra Course View section of this site.

 If you'd like to learn more about upgrades to HuskyCT, keep an eye on this page and the Daily Digest, attend a HuskyCT workshop, or contact the CETL-EdTech office.